timjansen/hanson/README.md

 HanSON - JSON for Humans
 ========================

+*Please note (September '22)*: This project is quite old and I would suggest you check out JSON5 instead of this project.

 In Short
 ---------
 * HanSON is JSON with comments, multi-line strings and unquoted property names.